 7. Ally Bank: Interest Checking

 Ally Bank offers an interest checking account with a competitive APY of 0.25%.
-This account gives you access to your paycheck up to two days earlier with early direct deposit, and allows you to deposit checks remotely.
+With this account, you get access to your paycheck up to two days earlier with early direct deposit, and allows you to deposit checks remotely.

 8. NBKC: Everything Account